lissajous-laser/clojure-repl/README.md

 [Clojure](https://clojure.org/) is a functional programming language that runs on the Java Virtual Machine.
 As a Lisp dialect, Clojure code is composed of Clojure collections such as lists and vectors.
 An introduction of Clojure syntax can be found [here](https://learnxinyminutes.com/docs/clojure/).
 ## Implementation
 - For simplicity, the only supported types are integers, booleans, `nil`, and lists.
 Suprisingly a fair bit can still be done with this limitation.
+- A namespace is maintained so you can define your own values and functions.
 - Partial support for high-order functions.
-Functions are able to take other functions as arguments, and you can write and run your own `map`, `reduce` and `filter` functions in the REPL.
+Functions are able to take other functions as arguments, and you can define and run your own `map`, `reduce` and `filter` functions in the REPL.
 Currently functions can't return functions as results.
 - Anonymous functions are supported, but there is no support for closures or function currying.
 - Lists are the only supported collection.
 Code that requires use of a vector (eg. for function parameters) can be writeen as Clojure vectors, but internally they will be handled like lists.
 - The provided functions do not have nullary operation except for lists. e.g. `(+)` and `(or)` are not implemented.
 The use cases for these are rare.